tylertreat/CS-Literature-of-the-Day/README.md

 ## What?

 Each day, I will tweet a link to an interesting piece of CS literature.
-I use "literature" to mean research paper, white paper, talk, slide deck, blog post, or really any thought-provoking content which is in the realm of computer science.
+I use "literature" to mean research paper, white paper, talk (yeah, I know a recording of a talk isn't "literature"—deal with it), slide deck, blog post, or really any thought-provoking content which is in the realm of computer science.

 Licensing and related legalese is confusing and boring.
 This repo doesn't host any material, it just provides links to them.
 If you find a broken link, file an issue or open a PR.